-237 File RESAmericasEISv5.docx 75-year Pumping Response Scenarios 2.5 Barrier, Flux BC 2 No Barrier, Flux BC Drawdown (feet) 1.5 Barrier, Head BC 1 No Barrier, Head BC 0.5 Upwelling, Barrier, 0 Flux BC 0 10000 20000 30000 Upwelling, No Barrier, Flux BC Time (days) Figure 10.
+File RESAmericasEISv5.docx 75-year Pumping Response Scenarios 2.5 Barrier, Flux BC 2 No Barrier, Flux BC Drawdown (feet) 1.5 Barrier, Head BC 1 No Barrier, Head BC 0.5 Upwelling, Barrier, 0 Flux BC 0 10000 20000 30000 Upwelling, No Barrier, Flux BC Time (days) Figure 10.
 Predicted drawdowns at a hypothetical monitoring well 1.3 miles from the Project pumping center, for several possible configurations of model boundaries.
-Responses are nearly identical in upwelling cases.
+The responses are nearly identical in upwelling cases.
 These six cases illustrate how water-level monitoring may provide the basis for discriminating among alternative conceptual models for the hydrogeology of the site.
 However, great care will be needed to confidently recognize even the larger predicted drawdowns due to system noise, which is known to include periodic and aperiodic signals of frequencies from greater than one per day to less than one per year.
 Tidal and barometric forcing, loading by rail traffic and possibly surface water, and long-term climate effects all introduce noise to produce the observed water-level signal from which pumping effects must be extracted by digitally filtering the noise from the raw signal.
 The seven-day aquifer test of 2000, conducted for Calpine Corporation, provides guidance as to how a cone of depression will develop in the Project area.

-The most notable feature of that experiment was a flattening of the drawdown curves after only two days, which was interpreted in the 2001 analysis (Johnson et al., 2001) as representing delayed yield from unconfined storage (Fig. 11).
+```The most notable feature of that experiment was a flattening of the drawdown curves after only two days, which the 2001 analysis (Johnson et al., 2001) interpreted as representing delayed yield from unconfined storage (Fig. 11).
 Predictions of pumping response based on the Neuman model suggest that a resumption of drawdown would have occurred had the test continued 2-3 months longer (Figure 11).
 The alternative, and currently favored explanation for the flattening is that a recharge boundary was encountered, halting the development of the cone of depression by inducing inflow from an upwelling zone associated with the Hogan Springs Fault Zone (Figs 6 and 7).
-19